 - A webinar: This webinar will be available for use by nursing homes to educate staff about discharge planning and the use of the tool kit.

 - Training: Nurse educators will conduct classes with social services and nursing staff to educate them about the tool kit.
-The first event will be June 19, 2018, at the Talbot Hospice in Easton, MD, and the second event will be held July 19, 2018 at Williamsport Retirement Village in Williamsport, MD.
+The first event was held June 19, 2018, at the Talbot Hospice in Easton, MD, and the second event will be held July 19, 2018 at Williamsport Retirement Village in Williamsport, MD.
 Registration is free for these half day (9-12) events but space is limited to 30 students.
 RSVP to reserve your seat!

 - Questionnaire: A questionnaire will measure the effectiveness of the tool kit in preparing discharges residents and caregivers.